Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - When you reach the policy add-ons page, choose Emergency Road Service.

-If you want to add roadside assistance to your current policy, contact your local agent or call State Farm at 877-627-5757.
-The team is available 24/7.
+If you want to add roadside assistance to your current policy, contact your local agent or call State Farm 24/7 at 877-627-5757.
+Your roadside service lasts for as long as your roadside coverage is in effect, which is usually one year.

 How do I use roadside assistance from State Farm?